Dagmar Kersten: Career

+Post-competitive career

 After German reunification, Kersten moved to Stuttgart and worked at the Swabian Gymnastics Federation.
 Until 2002, she coached the German junior team.
-Later, she worked as a speaker of the Lower Saxony Gymnastics Federation and a coach for an acrobatic show, which included her daughter Alina.
+Later, she worked as a speaker of the Lower Saxony Gymnastics Federation and a coach for an acrobatic show, which included her daughter, Alina.
 She also holds second dan in taekwondo and teaches martial arts at a dojo she founded in Oldenburg.
-Her son Erik is a taekwondo practitioner.
+Her son, Erik, is a taekwondo practitioner.

-Kersten has appeared as a motivational speaker.
+Kersten has appeared as a motivational speaker, talking about her experience with being experimented on by the East German doping program.
 In 2022, Kersten launched a podcast about her experience as a gymnast called Ausgeturnt – Noch Lange Nicht!
 (English: Far From Being Done With Gymnastics).